Splunk® SOAR (Cloud)

 add task file Add an attachment to a task.

 add task note Add a note to a task.
-Author and update time are populated automatically.
+The author and update time are populated automatically.

-create event Delete an event to be part of an incident.
+create event Create event to be associated with an investigation.

-delete event Delete an event that is part of an incident.
+delete event Delete an event that is part of an investigation.

-delete finding or investigation note Delete a note in an incident.
+delete finding or investigation note Delete a note in a finding or an investigation.

 delete task file Delete the attachment from a task and from the collection, if applicable.